haskellweekly/haskellweekly/data/newsletter/issue-174.markdown

     > Kei is a dependently typed language with a small and expressive core based on λΠ-calculus modulo rewriting.

 -   [Comparing native GHC versus GHCJS performance on a roguelike field-of-view algorithm](https://monoid.xyz/posts/haskell_ghcjs_benchmarks) by Mikko Juola
     > I knew that GHCJS-produced code is slow, but how slow?
 Compared to native code?
-That’s what this post is about.
+That's what this post is about.

 -   [Haskell editor / IDE setup](https://github.com/fairy-tale-agi-solutions/haskell-editor-setup/tree/f4977f8ef5dec487ef1bcc930cf0c30f80661154) by Răzvan Flavius Panda
     > Instructions for setting up Haskell editors/IDE